BuddhistCAT/Docs/docs/Annotation.md

 So for example, if the translated segment otherwise is:

-`I pay homage to Manjushri"
+`I pay homage to Manjushri`

 Then with a footnote for the term homage, it becomes:

-`I pay homage [FOOTNOTE: footnote content comes here] to Manjushri"
+`I pay homage [FOOTNOTE: footnote content comes here] to Manjushri`

 **NOTE:** The format must be exactly like in the above example, but it does not matter if capital letters are used or not for declaring it.

 ## Instructions for Endnotes

-Endnotes are placed on bottom of each page.
+Endnotes are automatically placed on at the end of the text when it is published.
+Endnotes are numbered automatically.

 Endnotes can be added at the end of any segment using the following format.